Copy-Paste Data into Rocketlane Sheets

 • Pastes values that correspond to the column type.

-• Leaves invalid cells unfilled, (i.e, the "Oops wrong column" cell would be vacant)
+• Leaves invalid cells unfilled, (i.e, the "Error" cell would be vacant)

 • This is generally the most effective choice when pasting large data ranges.